 The tax is imposed on the privilege of operating coin-receiving amusement devices (video games, jukeboxes, pinball and redemption machines, and the like) using coins, tokens, chips, or similar objects.
-(The more recently invented video gambling machines are regulated under a separate act.
-See "Video Gaming Tax and License Fees" on page 143.)
+(The newer video gambling machines are regulated under a separate act.
+See "Video Gaming Tax and License Fees" on page 119.)
 Administered by Department of Revenue.
 (35 ILCS 510/1 ff.)